sshin23/MadDiff.jl/README.md

 ```

 ### Nonlinear Programming
-SimpleNLModels provide a simple interface for creating nonlinear prgogramming models and allows solving the created models with optimization solvers (Ipopt and MadNLP.jl).
+SimpleNLModels provide a simple user-interface for creating nonlinear prgogramming models and allows solving the created models with optimization solvers (Ipopt and MadNLP.jl).
 The syntax is as follows:
 ```julia
 N = 10000
 m = SimpleNLModels.Model(SimpleNLModels.IpoptOptimizer;linear_solver="ma57")